Commerce Exam > Commerce Notes > Economics Class 11 > Chapter Notes - Theory Of Demand (Theory of Consumer Behaviour)

 • Upward movement: When price rises to OP2, quantity demanded falls to OQ2 leading to an upward movement from A to C along the same demand curve DD.

-• Downward Movement: On the other hand, fall in price from OP to OP1 leads to an increase in quantity demanded from OQ to OQ1 resulting in a downward movement form A to B along the same demand curve DD.
-Expansion in Demand Expansion in demand refers to a rise in the quantity demanded due to a fall in the price of commodity other factors remaining constant.
+• Downward Movement: On the other hand, a fall in price from OP to OP1 leads to an increase in quantity demanded from OQ to OQ1 resulting in a downward movement from A to B along the same demand curve DD.
+Expansion in Demand Expansion in demand refers to a rise in the quantity demanded due to a fall in the price of a commodity and other factors remaining constant.

 • It leads to a downward movement along the same demand curve.